CodyJLeeApps/Kata_MarsRover_CSharp/README.md

 # Programming Language
 The language used in this project is CSharp, and the IDE used is Visual Studio 2017 Enterprise Edition.

+# Implementation Style
+The programming style used in this project is stictly Test-Driven Development (TDD) as stated in the Kata.